davidmalcolm/texi2rst/output/deprecated-features.rst

 -fexternal-templates -falt-external-templates
   These are two of the many ways for G++ to implement template instantiation.
-Template Instantiation.
+See :ref:`template-instantiation`.
 The C++ standard clearly defines how template definitions have to be organized across implementation units.
 G++ has an implicit instantiation mechanism that should work just fine for standard-conforming code.